mpumelelomsane/mpumelelomsane/README.md

 ###

-<p align="left">I’m a passionate Software engineer who is totally obsessed with QUALITY and making sure that apps don't break.
+<p align="left">I’m a passionate Software engineer who is totally obsessed with quality and making sure that apps don't break.
 Because great software starts with QUALITY and ends with a HAPPY USER!

 I have a National Diploma in Information Technology (Systems Development), which means I speak **Code** fluently—specifically **Java, Python, and C#.** Right now, I’m leveling up my skills in API testing and exploratory testing because I believe software should be as smooth as a summer breeze for our end-users.